 and breathing are stable and you are awake and alert, you will be taken to your hospital

-You can usually eat whatever you feel you can tolerate after the procedure.
+You can often eat whatever you feel you can tolerate after the procedure.
 Some people

-start with small, bland meals, and some people do not.
+start with small, bland meals.
+Some people do not.

 You may pass gas (be flatulent) and feel gas pains after the procedure.
 This is normal.

 Walking and moving about may help to ease any mild pain.

 You should not drink alcohol for at least 24 hours.
 You may be asked to drink extra